iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> The app is great to motivate to go out and do your challenge.
+The negative side is that many times I have gone for long walks and forgot to open the app and see the little man walking......and my over 60minwalks were not registered as brisk walk, even if was a more than brisk......I now giving up to challenge myself on this app.<br> :date: __2021-04-12 12:11:43__

 > not sure if this app works properly.
 I'm a gardener and am active all day. according to the app one day I walked for 330 mins yet only 77 were classed as brisk..<br> :date: __2021-03-23 17:38:07__